KevinJohnsonAbroad/configure-ad/README.md

 - Click "notification" to Select: "Promote this server to a Domain Controller"
 - Select: "Add a new forest" (mydomain.com or your choice)
-- Choose a Password and make note of this
+- Choose a Password
-- Complete Installation ("Next"; "Next"; "Next"; "Next" and "Install")
+- Complete Installation
-- Allow the server to close, which will disconnect the Remote Desktop.
+- Close the server, and you will disconnect the Remote Desktop.
 - Restart and then log back into DC-1 as user: mydomain.com\labuser
 </p>
 <br />